The Comprehensive Guide To Raising Good Seed Capital

 - We are entrepreneurs too and we’ve helped raise over $35 million in seed funding collectively.

 - There’s no way to guarantee a successful raise.
 This guide however, will help you avoid all the rookie mistakes that could stall your round.
 It will result in a more efficient process with a better outcome.

 - We’re located in Vancouver, Canada.
 The process and approach are universal though many of the examples below are from a Canadian perspective.
 Several examples also apply to global companies as our companies have raised from investors all across the globe.

-- If you’re looking for more hands-on support and introductions to investors, we provide more in-depth support through our Leaders Roundtable groups.
+- If you’re looking for more hands-on support and introductions to investors, we provide more in-depth support through our Funding Roundtable groups.

 TL;DR (Too Long Didn’t Read)?
 Skip to:

 Part 1 – Should I Raise?